Ring Road Iceland Self Drive

 DO YOU NEED A 4WD FOR THE WESTFJORDS?

-There is a common misconception that you need a 4×4 to drive Iceland’s Westfjords.
-In theory, you do not, and can avoid traveling on an F-Road.
-In practice, however, I would highly recommend it, even in the summer.
+There is a common misconception that you need a 4×4 vehicle to drive in Iceland’s Westfjords.
+In theory, you do not, as it is possible to plan a route that avoids Iceland’s F-roads.
+In practice, however, I would strongly recommend renting a 4×4 for the Westfjords, even in the summer.
 Let me show you why.

 4x4 in Iceland's Westfjords

-I took the following video snippet on the way to Raudasandur Beach (Red Sand Beach), a must-see attraction in the Westfjords.
+I took the following video snippet on the way to Raudasandur Beach, a must-see attraction in the Westfjords.
 This road (#614) is not an F-Road and 2WD vehicles are permitted.
 That said…look at the terrain.

-During our time on this stretch of road, we saw only one vehicle that was not a 4×4…and we had a bit of a laugh at it.
+During our time on this stretch of road, we saw only one vehicle that was not a 4×4.
+We had such a laugh at it because it seemed ridiculous!

 Note: Rental car companies only recommend traveling to the Westfjords during the summer season for safety reasons.
 This region experiences quite a punishing winter, with the snow starting early and melting late.
 Outside of the summer months, if someone really wants to visit, a 4WD vehicle for the Westfjords is strongly recommended.